-Frosh Trip Coordinator Positions Summer 2019
+Frosh Trip Coordinator Positions Summer 2023

-General Work Information:
+General Work Information for Full-time:

-- Flex-hours are possible on a limited basis, with advance permission from the OA Director.
-That is, a student who has an infrequent commitment during the standard Monday - Friday 9-5 hours can be away from the office during part of the day and make those hours up through evening or weekend work.
+- Flex-hours are possible on a limited basis, with advance permission from the OA Program Coordinator.
+(I.e. student who has an infrequent commitment during the standard Monday - Friday 9-5 hours can make up those hours through evening or weekend work.)

 The full list of responsibilities is outlined in the FTC Summer Contract.
 If you are accepted for one of the FTC positions, you'll be asked to sign this summer contract.